MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorimage.rst

 Android Vector Drawable
 ~~~~~~~~~~~~~~~~~~~~~~~

-The MVG library supports most of the Android Vector Drawable features with the following limitations:
+The MicroVG library supports most of the Android Vector Drawable features with the following limitations:

 - `clip-path` feature is only supported for static images.
 - `trim-path` animation is not supported.